keajs/kea-docs/docs/intro/testing.md

       }),
       remoteItemsLoading: false,
     })

-  // also test the mocked api call separately
 })
 ```

 It doesn't matter if the actions you're matching have already been dispatched or if we need to wait for them.
-`.toDispatchActions` can both query a recorded history of actions, and wait for new ones to arrive.
+Kea-Test-Utils' `.toDispatchActions` can both query a recorded history of actions, and wait for new ones to arrive.

 In turn, `.toMatchValues` matches values as they were after the matched action, no matter what they are now.

-## Kea-Test-Utils

 ### Installing